Gaggia Classic Pro Review. Still The Best in 2022?

 Call me sad, I don’t care ;-).

-The one thing that I feel always kept the classic within the domestic/consumer Espresso coffee machines category, was the reality it comes factory fitted with a Panarello steam wand.
-Other than this, I’ve always seen the Classic as a prosumer home barista Espresso coffee machine.
+The one thing that I feel always kept the classic within the domestic/consumer Espresso machines category, was the fact it comes factory fitted with a Panarello steam wand.
+Other than this, I’ve always seen the Classic as a prosumer home barista Espresso machine.

 It has a proper boiler, not a thermocoil or thermoblock.